 Frequently Asked Questions about Dental Malpractice

-Statute of limitations laws spells out how long someone has to file a lawsuit.
+Statute of limitations laws spell out how long someone has to file a lawsuit.
 These laws are different depending on what state you’re in and what type of lawsuit.
 In Florida, injured dental patients usually have only 2 years in which to file a malpractice lawsuit.

 Learn more about the statute of limitations for medical malpractice claims in Florida.